Total AV Antivirus Review: Software’s Pros And – Unluckily – Cons

 Talking about the safety on the Internet, according to the numerous Total AV antivirus reviews (and our sincere agreement) this anti-malware service definitely has something to brag about.
 Except for already mentioned ad blocker, antivirus has a Safe Site plugin to avoid potentially dangerous web resources and a built-in firewall system which provides additional security to your computer.
 However, the feature, which actually distinguishes this AV software from other products presented on the market, is the ID Protection function.

 All in all, TotalAV is a nice, comparatively cheap (at least, during the first year of usage) antivirus, which has all the needed functions for your computer’s protection.
 It has multiple extra features like VPN or Safe Password Store, for which you have to pay on top.
-For the computer data security we’d recommend choosing another antivirus, but if you need a light, yet, reliable Internet protector, then TotalAV is definitely your choice!
+For the computer data security we’d recommend choosing another software, but if you need a light, yet, reliable Internet protector, then TotalAV is definitely your choice!